SASS Interview Questions

 A list of frequently asked SASS interview questions and answers are given below.

-SASS is an acronym which stands for Syntactically Awesome Stylesheets.
+SASS means Syntactically Awesome Style sheets.
 It is a CSS preprocessor which is used to reduce repetition with CSS and save time.
+It adds power and elegance to the basic language and facilitates you to add variables, nested rules, mixins, inline imports, inheritance and more, all with fully CSS-compatible syntax.

 2) Who is the inventor of SASS?